Voice Search: How to optimize your brand’s presence.

 Voice search is now a meaningful part of the consumer experience.
 Brands should consider doing the following.

 - Determine which assistant is most critical to optimize around.
-Each assistant has its own strong points (e.g. some say Echo offers a great product search experience, but not necessarily a good experience when looking for general information).
-The list of assistants continues to expand, and the web offers some great takes on which one’s best.
+Each voice assistant has its own strong points (e.g. some say Amazon Alexa Voice Search offers strong voice recognition and a great product search experience, but not necessarily a good experience when looking for general information).
+The list of voice assistants continues to expand, and the web offers some great takes on which one’s best.
 From a marketer’s perspective, it’s important to think about:

-- Your targeted personas, their user journey, and how voice search plugs into—and throughout—their sales journey.
+- Your targeted personas, their user journey, and how voice search apps plug into—and throughout—their sales journey.

 - The kind of information your target may be looking for via voice search.